intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/colab.md

 ### **1. Open a Colab Notebook**

 Analytics Zoo includes a collection of [notebooks](./notebooks.md) that can be directly opened and run in Colab.
-When you open the notebook, you can click ‘Runtime’ tab > 'Run all' to execute all notebook cells.
-Or click the "run" triangle on the left of each cell to run one by one.
+You can click 'Run in Google Colab' that opens the notebook on Colab directly.
+Click the "run" triangle on the left of each cell to run the notebook cell.
 When you run the first cell, you may face a pop-up saying 'Warning: This notebook was not authored by Google'; you should click on 'Run Anyway' to get rid of the warning.

 ### **2. Notebook Setup**